 Drakes Beach is a long, wide stretch of sand backed by dramatic white sandstone cliffs.
-It's seldom busy and there's a small café and a visitor center nearby.Continue to 8 of 13 below.
+It's seldom busy.

 Limantour Beach and Sculptured Beach

 Getting around Point Reyes seems a little confusing sometimes, but a look at the map may help you understand why.
 There are lots of inlets and marshes, and the roads have to go around them.
-Returning to Sir Francisco Drake Boulevard and take Limantour Road to get to Limantour Beach and Sculptured Beach.
+Return to Sir Francis Drake Boulevard from Drakes Beach and take Limantour Road to get to Limantour Beach and Sculptured Beach.

-If you go east from the parking area, you'll reach Sculptured Beach, which gets its water-carved rocks on the shoreline.
+If you go east from the parking area, you'll reach Sculptured Beach, with water-carved rocks on the shoreline.
 At low tide, they are exposed and make an exciting place to go tidepooling.

 Wildcat Beach and Alamere Falls

-Alamere Falls is a rarity; a waterfall called a tidefall which drops directly onto a beach.
+Alamere Falls is a rarity; a 40-foot-tall n waterfall called a tidefall which drops directly onto a beach.
 There are two of them in California (the other is McWay Falls in Big Sur).

-Wildcat Beach is where you'll find Alamere Falls.
-This 40-foot-tall waterfall is more impressive during the rainy winter season.
+Wildcat Beach is where you'll find this natural wonder.
+It's most impressive during the rainy winter season.

-To access Wildcat Beach, you need to enter the National Seashore from the south end near the town of Bolinas and drive to the Palomarin Trailhead which is near the Point Reyes Bird Observatory.
+To access Wildcat Beach, enter the National Seashore from the south end near the town of Bolinas and drive to the Palomarin Trailhead which is near the Point Reyes Bird Observatory.
 From there, you have to hike more than 5 miles, one way.

 More Things to Do at Point Reyes